Computer-Science-Association/recruits-landing/index.md

 ## Recruitment Details

-Our orientation session will be conducted at 5PM on 8th November, 2020.
-(Google meet link: https://meet.google.com/kcm-jraa-fsx)
+Our orientation session was conducted at 5PM on 8th November, 2020.
+In case you missed it, contact us for the slides.

 Mindturner link: [http://csa-recruitment.southeastasia.cloudapp.azure.com:5000/](http://csa-recruitment.southeastasia.cloudapp.azure.com:5000/)
 (make sure to use http here)